systeminit/si/components/si-graphql/README.md

 ## Docker Container
 Generate a docker container to run this service with `make docker-build` and run the container with `docker-run`.
 Alternatively you can generate and run the container with `make docker`.

+## Habitat Package
+You can also create a habitat package with `hab studio build`.